dangoor/rpc/README.md

 * [PostMessageTransport](https://github.com/wranggle/rpc/tree/master/packages/rpc-post-message-transport/): messaging over window.postMessage.
 (When communicating across browser windows/iframes.)
 * [WebSocketTransport](https://github.com/wranggle/rpc/tree/master/packages/rpc-websocket-transport/): messaging over [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket).
 (Communicating between WebSocket client and server)

-Additional, a [Relay](https://github.com/wranggle/rpc/tree/master/packages/rpc-relay) can be used as a bridge between any two transports, when a message needs to hop across an intermediate window/process.
+Additionally, a [Relay](https://github.com/wranggle/rpc/tree/master/packages/rpc-relay) can be used as a bridge between any two transports, when a message needs to hop across an intermediate window/process.
 You can also create your own [custom transport](https://github.com/wranggle/rpc/tree/master/packages/rpc-core/#Custom-Transport).

 Each transport has its own configuration options.
 Take a look at the README for each of the ones you use.